-- B. In order to fulfill the purposes of this article, the Commission may establish relationships or contracts with NMLS or other entities designated by NMLS to enable the Commission to (i) collect and maintain records, (ii) coordinate multistate licensing processes and supervision processes, (iii) process fees, and (iv) facilitate communication between the Commonwealth and licensees or other persons subject to this article. - C. The Commission may utilize NMLS for all aspects of licensing in accordance with this article, including license applications, applications for acquisitions of control, surety bonds, reporting, criminal history background checks, credit checks, fee processing, and examinations. - D. The Commission may utilize NMLS forms, processes, and functionalities in accordance with this article.
-In the event NMLS does not provide functionality, forms, or processes for a provision of this article, the Commission may strive to implement the requirements in a manner that facilitates uniformity with respect to licensing, supervision, reporting, and regulation of licensees that are licensed in multiple jurisdictions. - E. The Commission may establish and adopt, by rule or regulation, requirements for participation by applicants and licensees in NMLS upon the Commission's determination that each requirement is consistent with law, public interest, and the purposes of this article.
+B. In order to fulfill the purposes of this article, the Commission may establish relationships or contracts with NMLS or other entities designated by NMLS to enable the Commission to (i) collect and maintain records, (ii) coordinate multistate licensing processes and supervision processes, (iii) collect and process fees, and (iv) facilitate communication between the Commonwealth and licensees or other persons subject to this article.
+In establishing such contracts, the Commission shall not be subject to the Public Procurement Act (§ 2.2-4300 et seq.).

+C. The Commission may utilize NMLS for all aspects of this article, including license applications, applications for acquisitions of control, surety bonds, reporting, criminal history background checks, credit checks, fee processing, and examinations.

+D. The Commission may utilize NMLS forms, processes, and functionalities in accordance with this article.
+In the event NMLS does not provide functionality, forms, or processes for a provision of this article, the Commission may strive to implement the requirements in a manner that facilitates uniformity with respect to licensing, supervision, reporting, and regulation of licensees that are licensed in multiple jurisdictions.

+E. Every person required to be licensed under this article shall register with NMLS and be subject to such registration and renewal requirements as may be established by NMLS, in addition to any requirements of this article.